 Building Safer Homes

-We at Mundo agreed that living in a house of this condition is de-humanizing, high-stress, emotionally draining, and physically dangerous for the family.
+We at Mundo agreed that living in a house of this condition was de-humanizing, high-stress, emotionally draining, and physically dangerous for the family.

 Mundo Exchange's goal is to build or repair homes so that they are sturdy, safe, and secure from outside intruders.